dji-sdk/Mobile-SDK-Doc/source/cn/application-development-workflow/workflow-run.md

 ## Prepare Product

 The user manual for each product should be reviewed to understand the full product setup (visit <a href="http://www.dji.com" target="_blank">http://www.dji.com</a> and navigate to the downloads page for each product).
 This section details some of the key points to remember.

 ### Charge Batteries

 Generally, all batteries of a product should be charged before running an application for best experience.
 This can include aircraft batteries, remote controller batteries, handheld gimbal batteries, and aircraft mounted gimbal batteries (for the Ronin MX).
 When a battery is too low, an aircraft may return home or land early in the application, or might not take off at all.

 ### Activate Product

-Any new product will need to be activated through **DJI GO** before being used for the first time. **DJI GO** is available on the <a href="https://itunes.apple.com/en/app/dji-pilot/id943780750?mt=8" target="_blank">iOS App Store</a> and <a href="https://play.google.com/store/apps/details?id=dji.pilot&hl=en" target="_blank"> Google Store</a> and can be used to activate a product.
+Any new product will need to be activated through **DJI GO**/**DJI GO 4** before being used for the first time. **DJI GO 4** is available on the <a href="https://apps.apple.com/us/app/dji-go/id943780750" target="_blank">iOS App Store</a> and <a href="https://play.google.com/store/apps/details?id=dji.go.v4&hl=en" target="_blank"> Google Store</a> and can be used to activate a product.

 ### Redirect to DJI Go Apps